 — The Purdue University-affiliated startup is validating a non-immunological targeting agent for use against the virus that causes COVID-19 developed as part of its ongoing focus on ligands and infectious diseases —

-AUSTIN, Texas, April 15, 2020 /PRNewswire/ — Research Bridge Partners—a not-for-profit that enhances the societal and economic returns on America’s investment in research universities by bridging mid-continent university innovators and commercialization resources nationally—announced the investment of seed capital in Eradivir, Inc.
+AUSTIN, Texas, April 15, 2020 /PRNewswire/ — Research Bridge Partners—a 501 (c) (3) organization that makes formative investments in biomedical startup companies based on the breakthroughs of preeminent innovators at mid-continent research universities with the commercialization resources of Silicon Valley—announced the investment of seed capital in Eradivir, Inc.

 Building on its extraordinary track record of inventing non-immunological targeting ligands and optimizing those ligands to carry drugs to specific targets, Eradivir has designed two ligands with high specificity and avidity for a unique domain of the spike protein found on most coronaviruses including COVID-19.